About D.A.I.S.Y. Foundation

 The Barnes family created The D.A.I.S.Y.
 Award For Extraordinary Nurses and piloted the program at the Seattle Cancer Care Alliance whose nurses cared for Patrick during the last weeks of his life.
 Their goal was to ensure that nurses knew how “deserving they are of our society's profound respect for the education, training, brainpower, and skill they put into their work, and especially for the caring with which they deliver their care”.
 At the time they started the program, they could not have anticipated that The D.A.I.S.Y.
 Award would come to be regarded as a strategic tool for nurse recruitment and retention and would be adopted by healthcare facilities all over the U.S. and beyond.

-Memorial Hermann The Woodlands Hospital began participating in the D.A.I.S.Y.
+Memorial Hermann The Woodlands Medical Center began participating in the D.A.I.S.Y.
 Foundation’s recognition program in 2011, honoring the super-human work nurses do at the bedside every day, focusing on the compassionate care and memorable moments our nurses provide their patients and patient’s families; as well as great clinical skill.

 As the program continues to grow with each passing Honoree, the constant reminder of what truly Extraordinary Nurses we have is ever present!